Passthrough render hooks

 delimiters.
 You may use either one in your Markdown.

-The Goldmark passthrough extension is often used in conjunction with the MathJax or KaTeX display engine to render mathematical expressions written in LaTeX or Tex.
+The Goldmark passthrough extension is often used in conjunction with the MathJax or KaTeX display engine to render mathematical expressions written in the LaTeX markup language.

-To enable custom rendering of passthrough elements, create a render hook.
+To enable custom rendering of passthrough elements, create a passthrough render hook.

 Context